scala-steward/akka_streams_tutorial/README.md

 Remarks:

-* Java 11 language level is kept, hence run with a late JDK 11 because [caffeine 3.x](https://github.com/ben-manes/caffeine/releases) requires it as well as [ZipCryptoEcho](src/main/scala/alpakka/file/ZipCryptoEcho.scala).
+* Java 17 language level is kept, hence run with a late JDK 17 or higher.
 To speed things up [graalvm-jdk-21](https://www.graalvm.org/downloads) works best.
 * Most examples are throttled, so you can see from the console output what is happening
 * Some examples deliberately throw `RuntimeException`, so you can observe recovery behaviour